 VHD format is the only supported image format for IBM Bluemix Virtual Servers.
 To convert images to VHD, use the qemu-img tool with the convert option:

 - Convert the image with the following command: qemu-img convert -f <image format> <image name> -O vpc -o force_size <image name>

 - Example command: qemu-img convert -f qcow2 test -O vpc -o force_size test

-For more information, see Converting image formats.
+For more information, see Converting image formats in the QEMU documentation.